kevinkk525/pysmartnode/README.md

 The environment specific configuration is done within the "config.py" file that has to be put in the root directory of your microcontroller (or if frozen in "modules").
 Copy the "config_example.py" to "config.py" and change it according to your needs.
 In this file you have to specify the WIFI and MQTT details of your home environment.
 There are also some optional parameters to configure base modules and behaviour.

+### Project configuration
+The project configuration is done in the file *config.py* which should be created by copying the [config_example.py](./config_example.py).
+If you have a filesystem, copy it to there or put it as frozen bytecode in your modules directory.

+The basic configuration options are:
+* WIFI: SSID and PASSPHRASE
+* MQTT: HOST, USER and PASSWORD

+Optional configurations for the network are:
+* MQTT_KEEPALIVE: the keepalive interval, if the device does not send a ping within this interval, it will be considered offline
+* MQTT_HOME: the mqtt root topic
+* MQTT_RECEIVE_CONFIG: states if the device should receive its configuration using mqtt subscription.
+This only works when using [SmartServer](https://github.com/kevinkk525/SmartServer) in your network

+Platform dependend options are
+- for esp8266:
+    * LIGHTWEIGHT_LOG: if a logging module with less RAM demands should be used (saves ~500B)
+    * MQTT_MINIMAL_VERSION: if a mqtt module should be used that is stripped to only the needed things (saves ~200B)
+    * RTC_SYNC_ACTIVE: if and RTC time sync should be done (saves ~600B)
+    * USE_SOFTWARE_WATCHDOG: As some of my esp8266 occasionally get stuck for 1h 10minutes but not the interrupts, this makes using a software watchdog possible to reset hanging units (uses ~600B)
+- for esp32_LoBo:
+    * MDNS_ACTIVE, MDNS_HOSTNAME, MDNS_DESCRIPTION: mdns options
+    * FTP_ACTIVE: enable the built-in ftp server, very nice to have
+    * TELNET_ACTIVE: enable the built-in telnet server to access the repl over wifi
+    * RTC_SYNC_ACTIVE, RTC_TIMEZONE: enable RTC time sync and set the time server

+A few additional options define some constants:
+* INTERVAL_SEND_SENSOR: defines an interval, in which sensors are publishing their value if no interval is provided in the component configuration
+* DEBUG: Will display additional information, useful for development only
+* DEBUG_STOP_AFTER_EXECUTION: normally if an uncatched exception occurs and the loop exits, it will send a log and reset the device.
+This disables it and will stop at the repl after the exception.
+* GC_INTERVAL: if the component ".machine.RAM" is active, this is the interval in which the garbage collection will be run
+* INTERVAL_SEND_RAM: if the component ".machine.RAM" is active, the free RAM will be published in this interval

 ### Component configuration
 The configuration of all components used on a microcontroller can be configured in different ways: